Justice League International

 return to top

 Boosterrific Review: Enter the Justice League International.
 A lot of things are happening in this issue, and at times the story seems disjointed and unnecessarily confusing.
-Fortunately the simple and elegant art of Kevin Magurie and Al Gordon provide a beautiful unifying style for the issue's story, smoothing over any rough patches in Keith Giffen's pacing.
+Fortunately the simple and elegant art of Kevin Maguire and Al Gordon provide a beautiful unifying style for the issue's story, smoothing over any rough patches in Keith Giffen's pacing.
 While it is true that this series features more comedy than is seen in all of the previous Justice League series combined, this series is simultaneously more realistic in its approach to the concept of a league of super powered heroes than what has come before.
 Those facts make a refreshing change on all fronts, and make this series something special.

 Boosterrific Rating: